 Don’t Forget Function

 When creating a backyard retreat, it can be easy to get caught up in selecting décor because it’s pretty or you saw it in a magazine.
-But when you are designing a small space, it’s key to make sure that you are selecting things that will work for your lifestyle.
+But when you are searching for small backyard ideas, it’s key to make sure that you look for things that will work for your lifestyle.

 Many people want a space where they can get away from the stress of daily life and unwind.
 A hot tub not only offers a mental escape but it call also ease the physical stress (aches, pains, muscles soreness) that comes from life’s demands — work, exercise, home maintenance.